oraljr/osticket-prereqs/README.md

 </p>
 <p>

-13.)
 Next you'll install osTicket v1.15.8.
 First download osTicket from the Installation Files Folder.
 Once thats complete, open the folder to find a folder labeled "upload".
 Copy 'upload' to c:\inetpub\wwwroot.
 Within wwwroot folder, rename "upload" to "osTicket"

   Restart IIS again.

-14.)
 On IIS go to sites -> Default -> osTicket and on the right, select “Browse *:80”

 <p>
 <img src="https://imgur.com/Yw55d5b.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

+<p>
+<img src="https://imgur.com/eJIsGTn.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
+</p>
+<p>

 If you see this screen, that mean osTiscket is working!
 Great job, you've eraned a deep breath!
 Now, lets continue.

   Some extensions wil not be enabled on the osTicket browser.
 Next you'll manually enable a few extensions in IIS for them to work.

-<p>
-<img src="https://imgur.com/eJIsGTn.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
-</p>
-<p>

   To enable the extensions:
-  -Go back to IIS, sites -> Default -> osTicket -Double click PHP manager
+  Go back to IIS, sites -> Default -> osTicket
+  -Double click PHP manager
   -Select "Enable or disable an extension"